Mara Gaye: Biography

-In the 1950s-60s, during her exotic striptease dance career, she performed at Minsky's, Theaters of the I. Hirst Circuit (Wheel) such as the Troc in Philadelphia, the Hudson Theater, Empire Theater, also Club Samoa on 52nd Street Broadway NYC, the Willows in Rochester, NY, on stage in Detroit, Michigan, as well as numerous private functions such as the Outdoor Knitwear Association Convention at the Waldorf Astoria in NY.
+In the 1950s-60s, during her exotic striptease dance career, Gaye performed at Minsky's, Theaters of the I. Hirst Circuit (Wheel) such as the Troc in Philadelphia, the Hudson Theater, Empire Theater, Club Samoa on 52nd Street Broadway NYC, the Willows in Rochester, NY, on stage in Detroit, Michigan, as well as numerous private functions such as the Outdoor Knitwear Association Convention at the Waldorf Astoria in New York.

-While on the Izzy Hirst Circuit she was a new strip feature with a different undress-and-dress routine.
+While on the Izzy Hirst Circuit, she was a new strip feature with a different undress-and-dress routine.